 Ashley ended up contracting the virus.
 Fortunately, her symptoms were minor, and after staying home for a couple of weeks, she returned to working full time.

 From Alabama to San Francisco’s Moscone Vaccine Center

-In the early months of 2021, Ashley heard that a friend, who is also a nurse from Alabama, had started traveling with NurseChoice and was on assignment in San Francisco at the Kaiser Moscone Vaccine Center.
+In the early months of 2021, Ashley heard that a friend, a nurse from Alabama, had started traveling with NurseChoice and was on assignment in San Francisco at the Kaiser Moscone Vaccine Center.

 After a challenging year working through COVID, she saw working at the vaccination center as "a way to help patients and healthcare workers see the light at the end of the tunnel."
 So she reached out to her friend, who directed her to NurseChoice recruiter Latham Staples.

 Ashley soon started working at the vaccination center, where she monitors patients who receive the vaccine and administers dosages to patients.
 She went to San Francisco with a travel buddy who also works with Latham.

 "Latham reaches out to us every week to check on us and update us on anything we need to know," said Ashley.
 "He's been nothing short of amazing to work with."

 She reflects on her travel assignment at the vaccination center as a great experience.